Weighing the BYOD Pros and Cons in the Workplace

 3. Company cost-saving

 The organization might have to introduce training sessions to procure the best possible inputs from the workforce using the managed devices.
 Also, there is a probability that you might not be able to yield the best possible operational outcome even after spending a significant amount of money to procure and deploy the managed devices.
-This is because the workforce might still have second thoughts in experimenting with, learning, and using unfamiliar devices in the initial phase.
+This is because the workforce might still have second thoughts in experimenting with, learning and using the unfamiliar devices in the initial phase.

 Here, BYOD plays a major role not only in enhancing the level of productivity but also saves you from making significant investments in corporate-owned hardware.
 BYOD can play a vital role in areas such as communication, training, and support.
 It is one of many touchstone decisions that can contribute to better engagement and transfer of new working ways with effective outcomes by the workforce.